+Do you know about How to Kill a Website?
+What are the top common mistakes?
+In this article, we have added everything you must know.
 Isn’t it great that you have the privilege of choosing from a plethora of options?
 People these days, prefer to browse through the products without stepping out of their house and why not when they can get exactly what they want.
-Due to this shift in the customer behavior and to cater to their taste, there are hundreds of thousands of websites out there.
+Due to this shift in customer behavior and to cater to their taste, there are hundreds of thousands of websites out there.

 Even though there are websites not all of them get the same response from the clients, not all of them are well received by users.
 Some of the sites rank high and always have a strong user base while others struggle to keep up with their users.
 What I’m promulgating is that whether you’re an e-commerce giant or merely a kiosk, having a website can definitely bring in more positive results.
 You can run the risk of not having a website but sooner or later you’ll realize its paramount importance.
 So, why not start right now.

-1. Don’t Include Long Introductions In The Homepage:
+1. Don’t Include Long Introductions on the Homepage:

-Apply the same logic on your website.
+Apply the same logic to your website.
 Remember this, your site isn’t an article.
-Users only look for information that they think can come handy and other than that, everything is irrelevant to them.
+Users only look for information that they think can come in handy and other than that, everything is irrelevant to them.
 The homepage is what defines your page and is the soul of your site.
-Get this point, long introductions aren’t relevant to users.
-The more precise, more succinct and clearer the introduction is, the more benefits your company will garner in.
+Get this point, Long introductions aren’t relevant to users.
+The more precise, more succinct, and clearer the introduction is, the more benefits your company will garner.
 Jump in and don’t waste time in getting your message out.

 There is a shift in the way people browse the internet.
-The number of mobile users has exceeded the desktop users and the number is proliferating.
-People like to visit websites from their smartphone and tablets and the moment there is a void in their comfort zone, they’d leave without even thinking for a moment.
+The number of mobile users has exceeded the number of desktop users and the number is proliferating.
+People like to visit websites from their smartphones and tablets and the moment there is a void in their comfort zone, they leave without even thinking for a moment.
 Nobody likes to be greeted with small images and texts.
-Today, mobile users expect a simplified and easy to navigate with all the information being optimized from the user perspective.
+Today, mobile users expect a simplified and easy to navigate with all the information being optimized from the user’s perspective.

 3. User comes first:

-You need to get this fact that your website is for users.
-Write contents for users first and not for search engines.
+You need to get the fact that your website is for users.
+Write content for users first and not for search engines.
 Most of the time we think only about getting indexed by search engines and completely neglect to think from the user’s perspective.
-After all, your site about engaging with users and not search engines.
+After all, your site is about engaging with users and not search engines.